NessimBenA/NessimBenA.github.io/projects.md

 # Classified Operations

-Welcome to the project vault, a repository of digital experiments and cyber operations.
-Each project is a foray into the unknown, pushing the boundaries of what's possible in the digital frontier.
+Welcome to the project vault, a repository of digital experiments on learning theory and applications, dynamical systems (and who knows what else).

 {% for project in site.projects %}
 ## [{{ project.title }}]({{ site.baseurl }}{{ project.url }})